 McCarthy Real Estate, Inc., Appraisal Services can help you remove your Private Mortgage Insurance

-When purchasing a home, a 20% down payment is usually the standard.
-Since the liability for the lender is generally only the remainder between the home value and the amount remaining on the loan, the 20% supplies a nice buffer against the charges of foreclosure, reselling the home, and typical value changeson the chance that a purchaser defaults.
+It's typically inferred that a 20% down payment is accepted when buying a house.
+Since the risk for the lender is oftentimes only the remainder between the home value and the amount outstanding on the loan, the 20% adds a nice buffer against the costs of foreclosure, reselling the home, and typical value fluctuationson the chance that a purchaser defaults.

-Lenders were accepting down payments down to 10, 5 and even 0 percent during the mortgage boom of the mid 2000s.
-A lender is able to endure the additional risk of the minimal down payment with Private Mortgage Insurance or PMI.
-This added plan takes care of the lender in the event a borrower doesn't pay on the loan and the value of the property is lower than what is owed on the loan.
+Banks were working with down payments as low as 10, 5 and often 0 percent during the mortgage boom of the mid 2000s.
+A lender is able to handle the increased risk of the low down payment with Private Mortgage Insurance or PMI.
+This additional plan protects the lender if a borrower defaults on the loan and the value of the property is less than what the borrower still owes on the loan.

-PMI can be costly to a borrower because the $40-$50 a month per $100,000 borrowed is bundled into the mortgage payment and often isn't even tax deductible.
-Opposite from a piggyback loan where the lender takes in all the deficits, PMI is advantageous for the lender because they collect the money, and they get the money if the borrower is unable to pay.
+Because the $40-$50 a month per $100,000 borrowed is compiled into the mortgage payment and many times isn't even tax deductible, PMI is pricey to a borrower.
+Contradictory to a piggyback loan where the lender takes in all the losses, PMI is beneficial for the lender because they obtain the money, and they get paid if the borrower is unable to pay.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-The Homeowners Protection Act of 1998 obligates the lenders on most loans to automatically stop the PMI when the principal balance of the loan equals 78 percent of the initial loan amount.
-Wise homeowners can get off the hook sooner than expected.
-The law stipulates that, upon request of the home owner, the PMI must be dropped when the principal amount equals only 80 percent.
+The Homeowners Protection Act of 1998 forces the lenders on most loans to automatically cancel the PMI when the principal balance of the loan reaches 78 percent of the original loan amount.
+The law states that, upon request of the home owner, the PMI must be abandoned when the principal amount equals only 80 percent.
+So, acute homeowners can get off the hook ahead of time.

-Since it can take countless years to arrive at the point where the principal is just 20% of the initial loan amount, it's important to know how your home has appreciated in value.
-After all, all of the appreciation you've accomplished over time counts towards abolishing PMI.
-So what's the reason for paying it after the balance of your loan has fallen below the 80% mark?
-Your neighborhood may not be following the national trends and/or your home may have secured equity before things simmered down, so even when nationwide trends predict plummeting home values, you should realize that real estate is local.
+It can take countless years to reach the point where the principal is just 20% of the original loan amount, so it's important to know how your home has increased in value.
+After all, every bit of appreciation you've achieved over the years counts towards dismissing PMI.
+So why pay it after your loan balance has dropped below the 80% mark?
+Even when nationwide trends hint at plummeting home values, understand that real estate is local.
+Your neighborhood may not be minding the national trends and/or your home could have secured equity before things calmed down.

-A certified, licensed real estate appraiser can help homeowners understand just when their home's equity rises above the 20% point, as it's a tough thing to know.
-It's an appraiser's job to recognize the market dynamics of their area.
-At McCarthy Real Estate, Inc., Appraisal Services, we're experts at determining value trends in Marietta, Washington County and surrounding areas, and we know when property values have risen or declined.
-Faced with data from an appraiser, the mortgage company will generally drop the PMI with little effort.
-At which time, the homeowner can relish the savings from that point on.
+The hardest thing for almost all homeowners to know is just when their home's equity goes over the 20% point.
+An accredited, licensed real estate appraiser can certainly help.
+It's an appraiser's job to know the market dynamics of their area.
+At McCarthy Real Estate, Inc., Appraisal Services, we know when property values have risen or declined.
+We're experts at recognizing value trends in Marietta, Washington County and surrounding areas.
+When faced with information from an appraiser, the mortgage company will usually do away with the PMI with little trouble.
+At which time, the home owner can delight in the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: